I’m passionate about seeing others grow into the best versions of themselves. Well, because I like growing into the best version of myself.

 You battle yourself – performance, perfectionism, people-pleasing, etc.

-You battle others – setting appropriate boundaries, fear of all kinds, codependency, etc…
+You battle others – setting appropriate boundaries, fear of all kinds, codependency, the bondage of religion, etc…

 I’m not afraid of your junk.
 Because … well … I got my own junk.
 You are safe here.

 As a follower of Jesus, submerged in church and Christian culture for many years, I was grossly concerned with how unequipped and terrified I was when it came to working with real-life issues outside of the church walls.
 You know – the places where Jesus would be found (according to scripture) are the places that scared me most.
 What if their mess rubs off on me?
 Um.
 Well, honey … are you saying you worship THE Jesus who touched the lepers?
 Because he wasn’t concerned about their mess getting on him.
 He was more concerned with His love getting on them. *Insert stunned, wide-eyed emoji*

 I write about all that jazz.
 Questions for the church.
 Not to attack them – I love ’em … but genuine questions and concern in regards to how I think we may just be missing the mark.

 The whole point?
 The pain, the fear, the addiction, whatever the hang up is – IT DOES NOT GET TO DEFINE YOU.